 Some students who are going to study certain courses in engineering, science or technology need to have ATAS clearance from the UK Foreign and Commonwealth Office (FCO) before they can apply for a Student Route visa.
 Your unconditional offer letter from UCLan will show your CAH code and should state whether you need an ATAS certificate.
 You can also visit the gov.uk Find out if you need an ATAS certificate webpage to find if you require an ATAS certificate.

 You should allow plenty of time to get an ATAS certificate; it usually takes around 20 working days to process the ATAS application.
 There is no fast-track service.

-TB test: students from certain countries need to have a valid TB test before they can apply for a Student Route visa.
-Please visit: check whether you need a TB test which also lists approved test clinics where you can have the test.
+Students from certain countries need to have a valid TB test before they can apply for a Student Route visa.
+Please visit the gov.uk Tuberculosis tests for visa applicants webpage to check whether you need a TB test.
+The website lists approved test clinics where you can have the test.